protonemedia/laravel-splade-docs/lazy-loading.md

-# X-Splade-Lazy Component
+# Lazy Loading

-The **Teleport Component** allows you to load sections of your template lazily.
+The **Lazy Component** allows you to load sections of your template lazily.
 Wrap the section that you want to lazy loading into the component, and Splade magically handles it for you.

 ```blade
 <h1>Today's news items</h1>